-Congratulations!
 You’ve received your set of the clearest aligners on the planet!
-So how do you care for your new aligners?
+So how do you care for them,

 Use our Tray Spray to keep your aligners clean, this will also ensure they're crystal clear throughout your journey :)

-● Soak your aligners.
-Never brush them.
-If you do have to use a brush to remove debris, ensure that it is a soft bristle brush and use it to gently remove the debris.
+● Soak your aligners, and only use a soft bristle tooth-brush to remove debris.
 Use lukewarm (never hot) water and a little vinegar to keep your trays clear and sanitized.

 In a cup, mix 1 part white vinegar to 3 parts warm (not hot) water.